ssalvatori/dotfiles/README.md

 * Create a single script to configure everything.
 * Hide text input from menubar (multiples keyboards layouts).
-* Disable spotlight key shortcat in favor of Raycat
+* Disable spotlight key shortcut in favor of Raycat